kubernetes/enhancements/keps/sig-scheduling/5500-cel-based-scheduling/README.md

 #### TaintToleration Plugin

-The TaintToleration plugin will initialize the CEL cache and evaluates toleration expressions during the Filter and Score phase.
+The TaintToleration plugin will initialize the CEL cache in PreFilter and evaluate toleration expressions during the Filter and Score phase.
 When a toleration has an `expression` field, it is evaluated against each taint using the cached compiled expression.

 The plugin calls a helper function that does the actual toleration matching against node taints `helper.TolerationsTolerateTaint`, this where the cache will be passed and used to get or compile the CEL expression and evaluated against node taints.